publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch16/m__us_usc_t19_s2803.md

     (b)

-     In deciding, for purposes of subsection (a)(2) of this section, whether a foreign country or group of countries maintains nontariff barriers to (or other distortions of) trade in United States wine, the Trade Representative shall take into account—
+     In deciding, for purposes of subsection (a)(2), whether a foreign country or group of countries maintains nontariff barriers to (or other distortions of) trade in United States wine, the Trade Representative shall take into account—

         (1) the review and report required under section 854(a) of the Trade Agreements Act of 1979 ([19 U.S.C.
 2135][/us/usc/t19/s2135] note);